Tools4everBV/HelloID-Conn-SA-Full-AD-AccountUpdateDetails/INFO.md

 # Account Update Details

-This form allows the Servicedesk to update the following fields of an AD account:
+This form updates the following fields of an AD account:

 - Title
 - Department